-Now known as the Groton Business Association (GBA), we encourage all business owners to become part of this organization to energize the local economy.
+Now known as the Groton Business Association (GBA), we encourage all business owners, even in surrounding towns, to become part of this organization to energize the local economy.

 The GBA is a group of storefront businesses, farmers/agricultural business owners, corporations, home-based businesses, individuals, and organizations that want to work together to foster the relationship between local businesses and Groton residents.